Mechanism of Action

 - Monthly injections may be possible.
 Wegovy and Zepbound are weekly.

-- The Phase I data suggests the dose can be tapered down over time without losing the effect.
+- Trial data suggest the dose may be tapered down over time without losing the effect.

 - Fewer injections over the long haul means fewer reasons for patients to stop.